-You must keep sufficient records to calculate the income, expenses and GST liability of your charitable organisation, and to enable us to confirm your accounts if necessary.
-The records you need to keep are:
+You must keep enough records to be able to calculate your organisation's income, expenses, and tax liabilities and to enable us to confirm your accounts if required.

-- receipt and payment account books

-- bank statements

-- invoices (including GST tax invoices)

-- receipts

-- any other necessary documents to confirm entries in your accounts

-- stock take figures for the end of the financial year

-- wage records for all employees, including KiwiSaver records

-- interest and dividend payment records.
+Some records you must keep are:

+- invoices and receipts (taxable supply information if you are GST registered) - debit and credit notes (supply correction information if you are GST registered) - any other necessary documents to confirm your accounts - bank statements - stocktake figures for the end of the financial year - wage records for all employees, including Employer Superannuation Contribution Tax records - interest and dividend payment records.